warnerm06/Amazon-Sales-Analysis/README.md

 ## Project Title:
     Amazon Sales Analytics
 ## Description:
     Matthew Warner uses Amazon as a sales channel.
-Amazon generates CSV reports.
-Use python, pandas and matplotlib to create meaningful data insight.
-Use 3-4 Amazon data sources and one outside data source.
+Amazon generates sales, inventory, advertising reports, fullfillment reports and more for its 3rd party sellers.
+These reports are output to CSV files.
+Using python, pandas and matplotlib we will create meaningful data insight into sales and advertising trends.
+We will Use 3-4 seller data csvs and one outside data source.
 ## Questions:
     Does advertising in this dataset always increase sales?
 Hypothesis: No Does lowering price in this dataset always increase sales volumes?
 Hypothesis: No